 DWR strives to help Californians of all ages learn about water, including where it comes from, how we use it, and how to conserve it.
-We provide a variety of resources to K-12 teachers and other educators to encourage water education in and out of the classroom.
+We provide a variety of resources to K-12 teachers, parents, scout leaders, and other non-formal educators, to encourage water education in and out of the classroom.

 California’s variable climate, unique hydrologic system, and diverse geography make water management an ongoing challenge.
 Learn more about the complexities facing water managers, discover the solutions they’ve developed to provide water when and where it is needed, or view real-time precipitation, stream flow, and other data.